What Is Megan’s Law in Real Estate?

 This led to federal legislation requiring each state to maintain a registry and provide the public with offender location information.
 While the core law is federal, individual states have their own guidelines on how information is shared and how it impacts real estate transactions.

-How Megan’s Law Affects Real Estate Transactions
+How Megan’s Law Affects Real Estate Transactions?

 For Home Buyers and Renters